Daytona International Speedway: Road courses

+On January 21, 2024, Pipo Derani set the fastest ever recorded lap of the modern Daytona road course, with a 1:32.656 driving a Cadillac V-Series.R during qualifying for the 2024 24 Hours of Daytona.
+During the same session, every entrant in the IMSA GTP class broke the course lap record previously set by Oliver Jarvis in a Mazda RT24-P in 2019.

 Supercross

 During Daytona Beach Bike Week, a supercross track is built between the pit road and the tri-oval section of the track.
 Historically the track has used more sand than dirt, providing unique challenges to riders.
 The 2008–2013 track configurations were designed by former champion, Ricky Carmichael.

 Daytona has hosted an AMA Supercross Championship round uninterruptedly since 1971.

 Flat track and infield kart track

 Popular dirt-track races in karting and flat-track motorcycle racing had been held at Daytona Beach Municipal Stadium but in 2009, the city announced the stadium was replacing its entire surface with FieldTurf, and thereby eliminating the flat-track racing at the stadium.
 To continue racing, speedway officials built the Daytona Flat Track, a new quarter-mile dirt track outside of turns 1 & 2 of the main superspeedway.
 It seats 5,000 in temporary grandstands and opened in December 2009 for WKA KartWeek.
 From 2010 to 2016, it also hosted the AMA Grand National Championship, before it was moved in 2017 to the tri-oval section and became a TT course.

 There is also a short paved kart/autocross track in the infield just inside of turn 3.
 The SCCA holds autocross on this track in addition to hosting sprint karting races during KartWeek.